albanobattistella/dictationbridge-docs/dictationBridge.md

 DictationBridge supports Windows Speech Recognition and Dragon (formerly called Dragon Naturally Speaking).

-Follow these steps to enable Windows Speech Recognition (WSR):
+Follow these steps to enable Windows Speech Recognition with WSR:

 1. Press Windows key to \open the  Start menu (Start screen in Windows 8 and 8.1).
 2. Enter "speech recognition", and select "Windows Speech Recognition" from the dsearch results and press ENTER.
 The setup window opens.